jlv100/synbiohub-docker/README.md

 This version does not even contain the Virtuoso image, so it should only be used by someone who knows what they are doing.

 ## Plugins
-For full plugin information please see this [table](https://synbiohub.github.io/synbiohub-docker/){:target="_blank"} which contains a sortable table with plugin overview.
+For full plugin information please see this <a href="https://synbiohub.github.io/synbiohub-docker/" target="_blank">table</a> which contains a sortable table with plugin overview.

 ### Plugin Ports Used
 Note that thee are other ports that are already in use: synbiohub:7777, virtuoso:8890, elasitcsearch:9200, and sbolexplorer:13162.